Anurag1101/PDF_Merger/README.md

 ## Contributions:

-Contributions, suggestions, and bug reports are welcome.
+`Contributions`, `suggestions`, and `bug reports` are welcome.
 Feel free to fork the repository and make your changes.

 License
 This project is licensed under the MIT License.